hassmuha/CarND-Vehicle-Detection-Submit/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-First of all for each window size, window space has been defined and following pipeline has been defined for finding cars in images:
+First of all for each window size, window space has been defined and following pipeline has been used for finding cars in images:
-Step 1 : Cropped the image based on the search area defined for one particular window Step 2 : Conversion the cropped image into HLS space Step 3 : Scale the whole cropped image to account for variation if the window size is different from 64 x 64 Step 4 : Calculate HOG features on complete L-channel once Step 5 : Sliding the window on the entire cropped scaled image Step 5.1 : Extract HOG for this patch from the one calculated above Step 5.2 : Calculate color histogram on S-channel and H-channel patches Step 5.3 : Concatenate the features to one feature vector Step 5.4 : Scale features
+- Step 1 : Cropped the image based on the search area defined for one particular window
+- Step 2 : Convert the cropped image into HLS color space
+- Step 3 : Scale the whole cropped image to account for variation if the window size is different from 64 x 64
+- Step 4 : Calculate HOG features on complete L-channel once
+- Step 5 : Sliding the window on the entire cropped scaled image
+-   Step 5.1 : Extract HOG for this patch from the one calculated above
+-   Step 5.2 : Calculate color histogram on S-channel and H-channel patches
+-   Step 5.3 : Concatenate the features to one feature vector
+-   Step 5.4 : Scale features
-  Step 5.5 : Make a prediction
+-   Step 5.5 : Make a prediction

 Code is shown in the function `find_cars(...)` function.